-If you’re looking for a nice seafood dinner in the Marina, this is the place to go.
+If you’re looking for a nice seafood dinner in the exclusive Marina area, this is the place to go.
 Start with some Coleguita clams and order up a Happy Tuna or Terminator Lobster for your main course.

 I should mention that the main courses include a shot of tequila, shrimp broth, fried bananas, and Kahlua.
-All the while, you can enjoy the view of the Marina.
+All the while, you can enjoy the view of the yachts in the Marina.

 Just a few doors down, you’ll find this popular local spot for seafood in Puerto Vallarta.
-They also have locations in Versalles and 5 de diciembre near the stadium, and they’re all always busy.
+They also have locations in Versalles and 5 de Diciembre near the stadium, and they’re all always busy.